robertlandreaux/weather-forecast/README.md

 This project fetches weather data forecasts from the United States National Weather Service [API](https://www.weather.gov/documentation/services-web-api) (NWS).

+You will need to set the NWS_USER_AGENT environment variable to identify your request.
+See the Authentication section here: https://www.weather.gov/documentation/services-web-api

 Currently only weather forecast data is only available for locations within the United States.

 ## Environment variables needed